peterlamar/engineering-leader/README.md

 * Productivity is easier to measure than quality and I would argue less important.
 An agile course or a scrum board can help you estimate tasks and track their execution over time thus reasonably measuring productivity.
 Non technical managers can do a good job in this area with agile experience.

-* Quality is more difficult, there are some things to look for as data points to contribute.
+* Quality is more difficult, there are some things to look for as data points to contribute to a weighted sense.

+1. Achieving agreed up goals is a useful signal and probably the closest proxy to passion and productivity

 1. 360 feedback aka asking the peers about an individual in their respective 1:1's.
 Teams who work with someone on a daily basis are difficult to fool and will have an excellent perspective in which to evaluate performance.